-If untreated, the disorder is progressive and can lead to neurologic deterioration.
+If untreated, the disorder is progressive.
+Deficiency of fat-soluble vitamins such as A, E, and K can lead to clinical symptoms and neurologic deterioration.

-When treated, sequelae such as cataracts, retinal degeneration, or ataxia may be prevented.
+When treated, sequelae such as retinal degeneration or ataxia may be prevented.

 Nutritional repletion, including a low-fat diet and ingestion of fat-soluble vitamins, is essential in management.